Inquirers, Applicants and Candidates for Ministry

 Times of transition in your life might be particularly appropriate times to consult with a financial counselor.
 For example, before starting seminary, a financial counselor can help you think about what it will mean to live on one (or in some cases, no) household income.
 Additionally, as you – and potentially your family – prepare for a year of congregational internship, a financial counselor may be able to provide advice on reducing moving costs or living on less.
 Finally, as you prepare to graduate from seminary, a financial counselor may be able to provide helpful ideas on how to effectively budget while you anticipate your first call.

 Now is the perfect time to take control of your finances.
-Use the Financial Wellness Flow Chart and the Achieve Financial Wellness Infographic to see how LSS Financial Counseling can make a difference for you.
+Use the flow chart titled How can financial counseling help me achieve financial wellness? and the infographic titled Achieve Financial Wellness to help you think through how LSS Financial Counseling can make a difference for you.

-You are eligible for up to six free confidential sessions with an expert financial counselor through Financial Choice, a service of LSS Financial Counseling, provided by Portico Benefit Services.
+You are eligible for six free confidential sessions with an expert financial counselor through Financial Choice, a service of LSS Financial Counseling, provided by Portico Benefit Services.

 Financial counseling sessions last for one hour and are completely driven by your financial needs and questions.
 A financial counselor will begin the first session by asking, “What are you looking for?”
 “What has been going on in your life financially?” and “Where do you want to be financially?”